laktak/chkbit/README.md

   [<paths> ...]    directories to check

 Flags:
   -h, --help                    Show context-sensitive help.
   -H, --tips                    Show tips.
-  -c, --check                          check mode: chkbit will verify files in readonly mode (default mode) -u, --update                         update mode: add and update indices -a, --add-only                       add mode: only add new and modified files, do not check existing (quicker) -i, --show-ignored-only              show-ignored mode: only show ignored files -m, --show-missing                   show missing files/directories -d, --include-dot                    include dot files
+  -c, --check                   check mode: chkbit will verify files in readonly
+                                mode (default mode)
+  -u, --update                  update mode: add and update indices -a, --add-only                add mode: only add new and modified files,
+                                do not check existing (quicker) -i, --show-ignored-only       show-ignored mode: only show ignored files -m, --show-missing            show missing files/directories -d, --include-dot             include dot files
-      --force                          force update of damaged items (advanced usage only) -S, --skip-symlinks                  do not follow symlinks -R, --no-recurse                     do not recurse into subdirectories -D, --no-dir-in-index                do not track directories in the index -l, --log-file=STRING                write to a logfile if specified --log-verbose                    verbose logging
+      --force                   force update of damaged items (advanced usage only)
+  -S, --skip-symlinks           do not follow symlinks -R, --no-recurse              do not recurse into subdirectories -D, --no-dir-in-index         do not track directories in the index -l, --log-file=STRING         write to a logfile if specified
+      --log-verbose             verbose logging
-      --algo="blake3"                  hash algorithm: md5, sha512, blake3 (default: blake3)
+      --algo="blake3"           hash algorithm: md5, sha512, blake3 (default:
+                                blake3)
-      --index-name=".chkbit"           filename where chkbit stores its hashes, needs to start with '.' (default: .chkbit) --ignore-name=".chkbitignore"    filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore)
+      --index-name=".chkbit"    filename where chkbit stores its hashes, needs to start with '.' (default: .chkbit) --ignore-name=".chkbitignore"
-  -w, --workers=5                      number of workers to use (default: 5)
-      --plain                          show plain status instead of being fancy -q, --quiet                          quiet, don't show progress/information -v, --verbose                        verbose output -V, --version                        show version information
+                                filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore) -w, --workers=5               number of workers to use (default: 5) --plain                   show plain status instead of being fancy -q, --quiet                   quiet, don't show progress/information -v, --verbose                 verbose output
+  -V, --version                 show version information
 ```

 ```
 $ chkbit -H

 .chkbitignore rules:
+- each line should contain exactly one name
+- you may use Unix shell-style wildcards
+  - *       matches everything except /
+  - ?       matches any single character except /
+  - [seq]   matches any character/range in seq
+  - [^seq]  matches any character/range not in seq
+  - \\      escape to match the following character
-  each line should contain exactly one name you may use Unix shell-style wildcards (see README) lines starting with '#' are skipped lines starting with '/' are only applied to the current directory
+- lines starting with '#' are skipped
+- lines starting with '/' are only applied to the current directory

 Status codes:
   DMG: error, data damage detected